PonsNetwork/pons.js/README.md

 ## Becoming an Operator

-Pons Network is permissionless - anyone can become an indexer or relayer and earn income!
+Pons Network is permissionless - anyone can become an indexer or resolver and earn income!

 ### Indexers